thanish/Techgig/README.md

-# Techgig
+# Techgig code Gladiator
-Techgig code gladiator
+This repo holds the code for the Techgig code gladiator fest.